ajinajoshpin/Sorting-Algorithm/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ## step 1:
+Set the first unsorted element as the minimum

+## step 2:
+For each of the unsorted elements, check if the element < current minimum.

+## step 2:
+If yes, set the element as the new minimum.

+## step 3:
+Swap minimum with first unsorted position.

+## step 4:
+Repeat the steps 2 and 3 for all the elements in the array.

 ## Selection Sort Algorithm:
 1. Set the first unsorted element as the minimum